intel/llvm/sycl/doc/DeviceGlobal.md

 [5]: <SpecializationConstants.md>

+### Changes to the DPC++ driver

+A new command line argument, `--device-globals` must be passed to the `sycl-post-link` tool to enable processing device global variables.

 ### Changes to the `sycl-post-link` tool

 The `sycl-post-link` tool performs its normal algorithm to identify the set of